shameenakoodan/InterviewPreperation-Shameena/README.md

 - UI is designed using SASS and BEM

 ### <em>Benefits</em>
 - Javacsript can be used for Front-end development i.e for the the UI's or the client side code.
 - It can also be used for the Back-end devlopment i.e for the Servers,API's or the server side code.
 - It can be used to built websites, Mobile Apps, Games, Command-line tools and Netwroking Applications

 ##  SCSS
 ### <em>What</em>
+- Syntactically Awesome Style Sheet is the superset of CSS.
+- SCSS is the more advanced version of CSS.
+- SCSS have file extension of .scss.
+- SASS adds the feature of @import which lets you import your customized SCSS files

 ### <em>How</em>
+- Worked on several applications that was styled using SASS instead of pure CSS.

 ### <em>Benefits</em>
+- SCSS contains all the features of CSS and contains more features that are not present in CSS which makes it a good choice for developers to use it.
+- SCSS is full of advanced features.
+- SCSS offers variables, you can shorten your code by using variables.
+It is a great advantage over conventional CSS.
+- SASS allows us to use nested syntax

 ##  FlexBox
 ### <em>What</em>
 ### <em>How</em>